alurm/tsoping/README.md

+# Tsoping

-# Send a link to a Telegram chat when Tsoding uploads
+This is a tool that posts a link to a Telegram chat when Tsoding uploads.

 ## Building